altocodenl/tagaway/readme.md

             });
 ```

 We compute the ids of all the pictures that match the query.
-This will be either the union (in case of `allMode`) or the intersection (if we're in a normal query) of all the ids for each tag.
+This will be either the intersection of all the ids for each tag.
 If there are `ytags`, we also use the query key.
+In the case of `allMode`, we perform the *union* of all tags, since there might be shared tags for the user.

 The year tags are queried separately from normal tags because 1) if more than one year tag is sent, we want the union (not the intersection) of their pictures; and 2) it's not possible to share a year tag with another user, so the querying is simpler.